bringauto/package-to-image-placer/doc/UseCaseExample.md

 ./create_test_image.sh
 ```

-Then, run the tool with the example configuration file:
+Then, run the tool with the example configuration file (a prerequisite is that the test image is created and package-to-image-placer is built):

 ```bash
 ../package-to-image-placer -config example_config.json